cloudfoundation-community/cloudfoundation.org/docs/understanding-cloud-foundation/approaches-to-building-a-cloud-foundation.md

 <!-- unsupported block type: embed -->

-The Cloud Foundation Maturity model can help practioners identify the relevant capabilities in each pillar based on the **Cluster** (see  [What is a Building Block](./what-is-a-building-block.md)).
+The Cloud Foundation Maturity model can help practitioners identify the relevant capabilities in each pillar based on the **Cluster** (see  [What is a Capability](./what-is-a-capability.md)).
 Cloud Foundation teams can use the journey stage to derive a recommended implementation order of capabilities.

 ### Advantages and Disadvantages